fedi-e2ee/public-key-directory-specification/Specification.md

 This ensures that Richard cannot inspect and selectively censor Dave's Protocol Messages.
 He must choose an all-or-nothing approach to which Protocol Messages are passed onto the Public Key Directory.

-For this reason, users **SHOULD** encrypt their protocol message encryption.
+For this reason, users **SHOULD** encrypt all of their their Protocol Messages, not just `Fireproof` messages.
 It is further **RECOMMENDED** for client software to make this encryption the default behavior.

 ## Protocol Messages